 The Hamburg Rules are the substantive provisions of the Hamburg Convention on the Carriage of Goods by Sea (Annex I of the Final Act of the United Nations Conference on the Carriage of Goods by Sea) and Annex II - the Common Understanding adopted by that Conference, done at Hamburg on 31 March 1978.

 Under the Hamburg Rules carriers are substantially more liable for loss or damage to cargo in their charge.
 Carrier liability is extended to reflect the different categories of cargo now carried, new technology and loading methods, and other practical problems incurred by shippers such as losses incurred through delays in delivery.
 The Hamburg Rules also extend carrier liability to cover the time the cargo is on the wharf in addition to the time it is on the vessel.

-The Hamburg Rules will be proclaimed at some future unspecified time to be fixed by the Government of the day.
-The delay in implementation of the Hamburg Rules is necessary as they have not yet come into force internationally and do not provide a viable alternative marine cargo liability regime at this stage.
+No time has been specified for the proclamation of the Hamburg Rules, as they have not yet come into force internationally and do not provide a viable alternative marine cargo liability regime at this stage.
 The Hamburg Rules will enter into force one year after the 20th contracting party accedes to the Convention.
 As at 1 August 1991, 19 countries have acceded to the Hamburg Convention.
 None of Australia's major trading partners have become contracting States.